Best Auto Repair Financing: Fix Your Car Fast

 • Potential for future rewards with responsible use

-• Typically need a 660+ credit score
+• Typically need good or excellent credit

 • Might have an annual fee